LeeEd1/MS3-project/README.md

 - Be able to easily navigate the site.
 - Browse existing recipes.
 - Be able to register if interested.
-- Be able to log out after browsing
+- Be able to log out after browsing.

 ### Future user goals